matthewsanner/inventory-scheduling-app/DEVLOG.md

 - add DELETE_EVENT_FAILED error key to errorMessages.js with appropriate error message and navigation back to events page
 - add comprehensive delete functionality tests to EventDetail.test.jsx covering modal opening, modal closing, successful deletion and navigation, and error handling
 - verify that delete button on event detail page properly opens confirmation modal and that successful deletion redirects back to events list

+### SCRUM-81 new event migration

+- just needed to create and apply new migration to reflect model ordering by start_datetime instead of id now

+### SCRUM-81 fixes token logic, clean up

+- fixes token retry logic in axiosConfig.js to make sure it doesn't actually cause the infinite loop issue it was trying to prevent
+- adds defaults to Event model fields with blank=True to fit best practices
+- comments out a couple unused imports